February 10, 2025

 What is Food Processing?

-Food processing involves transforming raw agricultural products into consumable food items through techniques such as cleaning, milling, fermenting, or packaging.
+At its core, food processing refers to transforming raw agricultural products into consumable food items through techniques such as cleaning, milling, fermenting, or packaging.
 It plays a pivotal role in making food safer, extending shelf life, and improving accessibility.

 Types of Food Processing in the Australian Market